 Common Wedding Music Mistakes

 Of course, you know you will want to mix it up by playing different genres of music, including the latest songs.
 Also, keep in mind that certain songs contain lyrics that may be offensive to some of your guests.
-Below are some of the other most common music mistakes couples have made when prepping for their music.
+Below there are some of the other most common music mistakes couples have made when prepping their music.

 Not meeting with the DJ/band until the wedding day